VERMONT - HOSPITAL MANDATORY REPORTING GUIDE

 Destination: Vermont Department of Health.

-Citation: Vermont Reportable Diseases List.
+Citation: Vermont Reportable Diseases List and applicable regulations.

 Category 5 — Complaints / Investigations